pbaille/datac/README.md

   [:use datac.core])
 ```

+### Feedback

+please give me feedback, positive or negative, it will help me to improve this library and future ones. thank you

 ### invocation (sort of)

 the ```§>``` operator represent invocation, it takes any combination of two arguments, and sort of invoke the first arg on the second arg